On class groups of random number fields: Introduction

 Of course, the minimal requirement that a function $f$ has to fulfil in order to satisfy the conclusion of Conjecture \ref{conj:ourconj} is that the expected value $\bE(f)$ should exist.
 It may be tempting to conjecture that, at least for $\R_{\geq 0}$-valued functions $f$, this minimal condition is in fact sufficient.
 However, the following result, which we will prove as Theorem \ref{thm:Bjorn}, using a construction communicated to us by Bjorn Poonen, shows that the conjecture is likely false in that generality.

 \begin{theorem} Let $X$ be a countably infinite set, and let $p$ be a discrete probability measure on $X$.
 For all $x\in X$, abbreviate $p(\{x\})$ to $p(x)$ and assume that $p(x)>0$.
-Let $B$ be the subset of $X^{\Z_{\geq 1}}$ consisting of those sequences $(y_i)_{i\in \Z_{\geq 1}}\in X^{\Z_{\geq 1}}$ for which there exists a function $f\colon X\to \R_{\geq 0}$ such that \begin{enumerate}[leftmargin=*, label={\upshape(\roman*)}] \item the expected value $\sum_{x\in X}f(x)p(x)$ is finite, but \item the limit $\lim_{n\to \infty}\frac1n\sum_{i=1}^nf(y_i)$ does not exist in $\R$. \end{enumerate} Then the measure of $B$ with respect to the product measure induced by $p$ on $X^{\Z_{\geq 1}}$ is equal to $1$. \end{theorem} Theorem \ref{thm:introBjorn} suggests that if the sequence of dual Arakelov class groups really were a random sequence with probability measure $\bP$, then with probability $1$ there would be a function $f$ for which $\bE(f)$ exists but the conclusion of Conjecture \ref{conj:ourconj} is violated.
+Let $B$ be the subset of $X^{\Z_{\geq 1}}$ consisting of those sequences $(y_i)_{i\in \Z_{\geq 1}}\in X^{\Z_{\geq 1}}$ for which there exists a function $f\colon X\to \R_{\geq 0}$ such that \begin{enumerate}[leftmargin=*, label={\upshape(\roman*)}] \item the expected value $\sum_{x\in X}f(x)p(x)$ is finite, but \item the limit $\lim_{n\to \infty}\frac1n\sum_{i=1}^nf(y_i)$ does not exist in $\R$. \end{enumerate} Then the measure of $B$ with respect to the product measure induced by $p$ on $X^{\Z_{\geq 1}}$ is equal to $1$. \end{theorem} Theorem \ref{thm:introBjorn} suggests that if the sequence of dual Arakelov class groups really were a random sequence with probability measure $\bP$, then with probability $1$ there would be a function $f$ for which $\bE(f)$ exists but the conclusion of Conjecture \ref{conj:ourconj} is violated, and such functions $f$ should therefore not be considered ``reasonable''.